Roy952-cmd/Roy952-cmd.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fifth year PhD student in mathematics at [University of Oklahoma], working with [Dr. Michael Jablonski] in Riemannian geometry and geometric analysis.
+I'm a fifth year PhD student in mathematics at University of Oklahoma, working with Dr. Michael Jablonski in Riemannian geometry and geometric analysis.

 ## News